 Walking back from town, Wrightwood

 Many nights we would tune our transistor radio to listen to KRLA AM our radio listening station of choice.
-Our favs then were the Beatle, Beach Boys, Rolling Stone, Mary Ann Faithful, and Joni Mitchell.
-Many times Billie would knock on our door to remind us….it was time to sleep and turn off the radio.
+Our favs then were the Beatles, Beach Boys, Rolling Stone, Mary Ann Faithful, and Joni Mitchell.
+Many times Billie would knock on our door to remind us…. it was time to sleep and turn off the radio.

 We had photos of Beatles all over our room.
 I was going to marry Paul and she George, as he was the thinker, and must be really smart.
 We went to see the movie “Hard Day’s Night” together at least 10 times.
 Paying only 50 cents to get in, and then we would stay to see it over and over again, screaming so much that we could hardly speak when it was time to go home.